-The MAT follows the national guidance produced by the Health Protection Agency - see booklet "Guidance on Infection Control in Academies and other Child Care Setting" which is held in the school office.
-Supplemental information is also available in the latest "Spotty Book" or equivalent also available in the individual school office.
+The MAT follows the national guidance produced by the Health Protection Agency - see booklet "Guidance on Infection Control in Academies and other Child Care Setting" which is available in every school.
+Supplemental information is also available in the latest "Spotty Book" or equivalent also available in the individual school.